 We’ve tracked the pioneers and discovered new players to bring you an update on their timelines.
 As a lot of information is released daily, we wanted to post this Return Insights - Part 2 before our next post on Reimagination.

-Over the past two weeks, we’ve compiled industry-relevant research for the next phase of Mckinsey’s 5 Horizons, Reimagination — what a discontinuous shift looks like and implications for how institutions should reinvent in the new normal.
+Over the past two weeks, we’ve compiled industry-relevant research for the next phase of Mckinsey’s 5 Horizons, Reimagination — what a discontinuous shift looks like and implications for how institutions should reinvest in the new normal.

 What has become very clear is that contact-free experiences will be expected, creating a big challenge for brick and mortar foundations.
 Processes, like handing a claim ticket back and forth, will no longer be safe so businesses will need to act fast to creatively come up with new methods that live up to both customer and government expectations.